kscnl1n/kscnl1n/README.md

 **PyFig** - Began work on 03/17/2023.
 Simple Python compiler using TKinter for GUI.

 **PyRegress** - Began work on 05/31/2023.
 Regression calculator built in Python meant to display future values for datasets in Matlab.

+**vqe** - Final for Qubit x Qubit computational physics workshop course.
+Implementation of the hybrid quantum algorithm VQE for calculating the ground state of the transverse Ising model.